|

 additional income.
 Your Inspector should never benefit by

+offering to make repairs lest his credibility be compromised.
 In addition, the licensed home inspector must take continuing education courses (currently 12 hours per year) that enable the inspector to keep current and abreast of changes in the materials and systems installations.
 General contractors and many other licensed trade (plumbing, heat/air) have no such requirement and neither do code enforcement (building inspectors) personnel that inspect during construction.
+Another problem can arise due to the

 “reporting” of defects.
 Only your licensed home inspector is